Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 Here, $- i \frac{\sqrt{k \kappa_\mathrm{fb}}}{2} [\hat B, \hat A \hat\rho + \hat\rho \hat A]$ encodes a linear restoring term and dissipation, e.g., in an optomechanical system, this could be a restoring force.
 The term $\kappa_\mathrm{fb} \mathcal{D}[\hat B]\hat\rho$ describes additional fluctuations as a consequence of the feedback.

-Analogous to the scenario described above, the measurement current of a system A can force a second system B in a feedforward scheme.
-The main difference is that $\hat B$ now denotes an operator of the other system B. For instance, reservoir-engineered non-reciprocity can be thought of as autonomous feedforward scheme~\cite{Metelmann2017Nonreciprocal} in which the measurement results of one system are used to drive the another system but not vice versa.
+Analogous to the scenario described above, the measurement current of system A can force a second system B in a feedforward scheme.
+The main difference is that $\hat B$ now denotes an operator of the other system B. For instance, reservoir-engineered non-reciprocity can be thought of as an autonomous feed-forward scheme~\cite{Metelmann2017Nonreciprocal} in which the measurement results of one system are used to drive another system but not vice versa.

 Rather than controlling the quantum system based on the classical measurement record, it is also possible to replace the sensors and controllers with quantum systems that coherently interact with the system to be controlled~\cite{Lloyd2000Coherent,Nurdin2009Coherent,Nelson2000Experimental}.
 Coherent feedback protocols can outperform measurement-based schemes~\cite{Hamerly2012Advantages,Hamerly2013Coherent} because they can exploit a geodesic path in Hilbert space that is forbidden to measurement-based schemes~\cite{Jacobs2014Coherent}.
 A convenient way to describe coherent feedback is with a Langevin equation formalism~\cite{Gardiner2000Quantum}, Eq.~\eqref{eq:LangevinEquations}.
-Here, the output field $a_\mathrm{out}$ is fed to the input field $b_\mathrm{in}$ of the mode that is to be controlled with some time delay $\tau$:
+Here, the output field $\hat a_\mathrm{out}$ is fed to the input field $\hat b_\mathrm{in}$ of the mode that is to be controlled with some time delay $\tau$: